Alta Communications

 Alta Communications is an American private equity firm primarily working with media and the communication sector.

-Their equity funds are invested in about 100 companies with a total market capitalization approximately $1.5 billion.
+Their equity funds are invested in about 100 companies.

 Alta Communications is no longer related to Alta Partners, based in San Francisco.

 History

 Alta Communications was formed in late 1996 as part of the dissolution of Burr, Egan, Deleage & Co.
 (BEDCO), an early venture capital firm that had been founded in 1979.

-The firm was founded by Craig Burr and William P. Egan who also co-founded Alta’s predecessor firm, Burr, Egan, Deleage & Co., in 1979.
-Alta traces its origins to TA Associates, where Burr and Egan were formerly partners.

-Investment strategy and funds

-Alta Communications invests primarily in later-stage opportunities in the traditional media and telecommunications sectors and has a portfolio of investments in the following sectors: